hibernate/query-validator/README.md

 which occurs in the annotated package, class, or method.

-A compile-time error is produced
+A compile-time error is produced if

-- if the query has syntax errors or
+- the query has syntax errors,
-- if an entity name or member name in the query doesn't reference a persistent entity or mapped field or property.
+- an entity name in the query doesn't reference a persistent entity class, or
+- a member name in the query doesn't reference a mapped field or property of the entity.

 A compile-time warning is produced if